medialab/xan/docs/cmd/network.md

                          use disjoint sets of keys (i.e. if you know they share no common keys at all).
 Incorrect graphs will be produced if some keys are used by both partitions!

+xan network -f "nodelist" options:
+    -D, --degrees  Whether to compute node degrees so it can be added to relevant outputs.
+Currently only relevant
+                   when using -f "nodelist".
+    --union-find   Whether to add a "component" column to the output indicating the label of the component each node belongs to.

 Common options:
     -h, --help             Display this message